|

 During the reign of Jayavarman V (968-1001 AD), the successor of Rajendravarman

-II, Mahayana Buddhim grew in importance.
+II, Mahayana Buddhism importantly advanced.
 The king supported Buddhist practices

 and invoked the three forms of existence of the Buddha.
 In this way, up to